SeanC83/IAML2018/README.md

 These instructions are written for set up on DICE / a Unix environment.

 **Distance learners please note**:
-We recommend two options for working remotely.
-We preference that you use your own machine:
+We recommend two options for working remotely (we prefer that you use option (1): i.e. your own machine)

 1. Use your own machine!
 Conda installation should work fine on your own computer.
 You must still have a DICE account: when submitting assignments, you